Tips to improve your UX/UI experience

 Valuable.
 Our sites must deliver value to our sponsors.
 For non-profits, the user experience must advance the mission.
 With for-profits, it must contribute to the bottom line and improve customer satisfaction.

-So, now when you’ve already understood the difference between UX and UI, let’s discover the main principles to improve them.
+So, now that you’ve already understood the difference between UX and UI, let’s discover the main principles to improve them.

 #1: Contrast and color

-- Place warm and bright colors to the front, and cold, dark colors in the backgrounds
+- Place warm and bright colors in the front, and cold, dark colors in the backgrounds

 - Remember about color blind people: develop the alternative grayscale design

 - Use one color only for CTA (call-to-action).

 Mobile devices have become a valuable traffic channel in recent years.
 So, you have to take care of user’s usability in the mobile site’s version:

 - All elements should be big and stay separately from each other: the minimum size touch – 1cm x 1 cm

 - The sides and bottom screen are the most reachable with the thumb on a tablet

 - Use only a single tap on mobile devices.